christopherobin/mage/docs/walkthrough/Modules.md

 ```

 The `name` **must** be the same as the name of your module, in this case `"gifting"`.

+The `local` field contains the list of local dependencies,
+the modules you require in your component.
+It's optional, but in this example, we need to require `mage`.

+The `paths` field contains a list of paths where component will search for your components.

 The `scripts` field describes all JavaScript files that need to be included as part of this package.
 If `client.js` needs to be able to access `foo.js`, it needs to be listed here.